mstksg/inCode/copy/entries/regexp.md

 want to do is use it to parse things, right?
 How does the Free Alternative help us with *that*?

-Well, a lot, actually.
+Well, it does a lot, actually.
 Let's look at two ways of doing this!

 ### Offloading to another Alternative

 #### What is Freeness?

-The "canonical" way of using a free structure is by using the "folding" homomorphism into a concrete structure with the proper instances.
-For example, `foldMap` will turn a free monoid a value of any monoid instance:
+The "canonical" way of using a free structure is by using its "folding" operation into a concrete structure with the proper instances.
+For example, `foldMap` will turn a free monoid into a value of any monoid instance:

 ```haskell
 foldMap :: Monoid m => (a -> m) -> ([a] -> m)
 ```

-`foldMap` lifts an `a -> m` into a `[a] -> m` (for, `FreeMonoid a -> m`), with a concrete monoid `m`.
+`foldMap` lifts an `a -> m` into a `[a] -> m` (or, `FreeMonoid a -> m`), with a concrete monoid `m`.
 The general idea is that using a free structure can "defer" the concretization from between the time of construction to the time of use.